Sarasota County Library System: Selby Library

 The Selby Library was established in 1907, as the first library built in Sarasota County.
 It remains the county's largest.
 Started in 1907 using a small donation from the Sarasota Town Improvement Society, it began as a single room housing books mostly donated by John Hamilton Gillespie, Sarasota's first mayor.
 It was located in the Stone Block Building on the southwest corner of Main Street and Pineapple Avenue.

 In 1913, the Women's Club assumed operations.
 The library was moved to the club's headquarters, today the site of Florida Studio Theatre, where it remained from 1915 to 1931.
 The Sarasota County School Board then donated a wing of a school building on Main Street when more space was needed to accommodate the library's growing collections.
 In 1940, the city assumed control of the library, and one year later moved it to the Chidsey Library on Tamiami Trail.

 In 1976, a new library was built on the bayfront and named the Selby Library in honor of the William G. and Marie Selby Foundation, whose donated funds made the new library possible.
 This permanent endowment was established by William Selby before his death in 1956.

 The library moved from its bay front location to its new downtown location at Five Points Park in 1998, keeping its Selby name.

+Selby library also has a partnership with the Sarasota Music Archive which houses an extensive music collection, archive sheet music, and a small store.

 William H. Jervey Jr. Venice Library

-The Venice Library was built in 1965.
+The original Venice Library was built in 1965.
 In 2012, mold was discovered in one of the library's meeting rooms in which the county underwent efforts to clean the building.
 However, the problem persisted, and in 2014 mold returned to the meeting room.
 As a result, county officials closed down the meeting room as mold continued to spread throughout the library.

-In spring 2017, the original Venice Library was demolished and construction began in the fall for a new library.
+In spring 2017, the Venice Library was demolished and construction began in the fall for a new library.
 The William H. Jervey Jr. Venice Public Library opened on December 15, 2018.
 This new building is a 24000 ft2 structure with 19000 ft2 of usable space with the implementation of glass to allow for natural light.

-The building is named after William H. Jervey, Jr. who donated $1 million towards the project.
+The building is named after William H. Jervey Jr. who donated $1 million towards the project.
+He frequented the library often, and worked with Sweet Sparksman to construct the 19,428-square-foot building.
 He was initially critical of the closing of the original library.
 Jervey also donated $250,000 as an estate gift to the entire Sarasota Public Library System.
+The library invested in computers, charging stations, as well as a Creation Station that also makes 3D printing possible.